cyscale/cyscale.com/src/markdown/blog/2022-08-09-types-of-encryption-for-in-motion-in-use-at-rest-data.md

 * applications,
 * networks.

-Examples of data in-motion are:
+Examples of data in motion are:

 * emails,
 * files,